 Want to Invest in Startups?
-Regulatory Changes May Help Make That Happen
+Regulatory Changes May Help

 Many private equity opportunities, from investing in startups to private hedge funds, are reserved for “accredited investors” — investors who meet specific income or net worth requirements.
 But regulatory changes could increase the number of accredited investors, and a recent Wall Street Journal article offers insight into why the US Securities and Exchange Commission wants to expand access to investing in startups and private placements.